common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 bringing the produced type into the universe of allowed CWL types.

-Perhaps even more disruptive than this first concept is the consideration that now a scalar sink can now recieve multiple inputs.
+Perhaps even more disruptive than this first concept is the consideration that now a scalar sink can now receive multiple inputs.

 ```
 outputs: